synapse-overload/numa_stress/README.md

 # numa_stress
-An attemt of stressing multiple numa nodes from a single node
+An attempt of stressing multiple numa nodes from a single node